mflova/mflova-coding-guidelines/python/design_patterns.md

 Add one more layer of abstraction between the creation of the class and its use.
 In this pattern, the class that is passed as argument is an abstract one that includes the sub-class I want to pass.
-Ths way, I can create different classes and respect the modularity.
+This way, I can create different classes and respect the modularity.
 Example: A class `Car` that can take different `Engines`.
 It is better to, instead of having: